DeepHiveMind/Medical-Healthcare-3D-Imaging-AI/README.md

  	- [Neucleus Segmentation](https://github.com/DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/tree/master/Object_Detection_%26_Segmentation/samples/nucleus)
 	- [Multi-organ Nuclei Segmentation And Classification](http://2020.biomedicalimaging.org/challenges)

+P.S.:
+ - Interesting titbit: **AI is better than many dermatologists at diagnosing skin cancer.**  In a study published in the leading cancer journal  - **Annals of Oncology**
+ 	- Dermatologists were **only 86.6% accurate** at diagnosing skin cancer,
+	- while the computer was able to diagnose issues with a **95% accuracy**.
+It was also quoted in **Fortune magazine published in Y2018**.
-P.S.: Prominent Computer Vision Technique for above applications: Object Detection & Segmentation
+ - Prominent Computer Vision Technique for above applications: [Object Detection & Segmentation](https://github.com/DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/edit/master/Object_Detection_&_Segmentation/)

  ## Sectorization Growth View
 **Global 3D medical imaging market growth**